 MaineDOT receives its federal capital improvement funding through reimbursement of eligible expenditures.
-The Federal Highway Administration (FHWA) regularly notifies MaineDOT of the balance of funds available for its use through its financial management database.
-MaineDOT "obligates" federal money against this balance, committing those funds to specific projects.
-MaineDOT commonly initiates projects with state funds, through a process known as advance construction, and later seeks federal reimbursement of eligible costs.
+The Federal Highway Administration (FHWA) regularly notifies MaineDOT of the balance of funds available for its use, and MaineDOT commits federal money to specific projects against this balance.
+MaineDOT commonly initiates projects with state funds, through a process called advance construction, and later seeks federal reimbursement of eligible costs.

 Similarly, MPOs do not receive direct cash grants.
-Every two years, MaineDOT reserves a share of its federal STP and NHS money for use in MPO areas, using the formulas outlined earlier in this section.
-Each MPO uses this money to program transportation improvements, with MaineDOT and MPO communities providing matching funds.
+Every two years, MaineDOT reserves a share of its federal STP and NHS money for use in MPO areas.
+Each MPO programs transportation improvements against this allocated amount, with MaineDOT and MPO communities providing matching funds.
 MaineDOT typically develops the MPO projects and seeks reimbursement for eligible costs from the FHWA and communities.
-(Project development is addressed in Section 8.)